dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 All artifacts produced by dbt include a `metadata` dictionary with these properties:

 - `dbt_version`: Version of dbt that produced this artifact.
+For details about release versioning, refer to [Versioning](/reference/dbt-jinja-functions/dbt_version#versioning).
 - `dbt_schema_version`: URL of this artifact's schema.
 See notes below.
 - `generated_at`: Timestamp in UTC when this artifact was produced.
 - `adapter_type`: The adapter (database), e.g. `postgres`, `spark`, etc.